libamtrack/library/README.md

 * libamtrack is intended to facilitate the comparison of and the communication on amorphous track models for particle beam research.

-# 2. HOW CAN I USE LIBAMTRACK?
+# 2. How can I use libamtrack?

 libamtrack is a program library and cannot be run as a single executable.
 A number of interfaces is provided with different complexities depending on your needs and experience.
 They are given below in order of complexity.
 Please be aware that for option (iv)-(vi) the GNU Scientific Library (GSL) has to be installed on your system.
 Refer to README_DEVELOPERS on how to do that.